Life Peerages Act 1958

-The Life Peerages Act 1958 established the modern standards for the creation of life peers by the Sovereign of the United Kingdom.
+The Life Peerages Act 1958 (6 & 7 Eliz.
+2. c.
+21) established the modern standards for the creation of life peers by the Sovereign of the United Kingdom.

 Background

-This Act was made during the Conservative governments of 1957–1964, when Harold Macmillan was Prime Minister.
+This Act was passed during the Conservative governments of 1957–1964, when Harold Macmillan was Prime Minister.
 Elizabeth II had ascended to the throne just over five years before the Act.
 The Conservatives tried to introduce life peerages to modernise the House of Lords, give it more legitimacy, and respond to a decline in its numbers and attendance.
-The Labour Party opposed the Life Peerages Bill on Second Reading: Hugh Gaitskell made an impassioned speech against the proposals, arguing for a far more fundamental reform such as total dismantling of the Lords or a wholly elected house.